ML-bot-2012/ALFRID-the-ROS2-BUTLER/ASSEMBLY instructions .md

 - [ ] All wiring complete
 - [ ] Cable management done
 - [ ] All tests passed
+- [ ] Whole mechanical design is done

 ## Next Steps After Assembly
 1. Verify all connections with multimeter